guigui0246/albw-archipelago-french-doc/docs/setup_en.md

 1. Install the latest version of Archipelago.
 2. Download `albw.apworld` and put it in your `Archipelago/custom_worlds/` folder.
 3. **For versions 0.1.3 and earlier only**: Download and unzip `albwrandomizer.zip`.
 Place the `albwrandomizer` folder inside the `Archipelago/lib/` folder.
+4. In the emulator, select `File > Open Azahar Folder`.
+Create a `load` folder inside this folder, and inside the `load` folder create a `mods` folder.
-4. Also in the emulator, select `Emulation > Configure`.
+5. Also in the emulator, select `Emulation > Configure`.
 Then, in the general section, on the top, select `Debug`.
 Finally, at the bottom, ensure that the `Enable RPC Server` option is enabled.

 # Updating
 1. **Up to and including 0.1.3**: Delete the albwrandomizer folder from the `Archipelago/lib/` folder.